-You’ve got several options for posting a photo, my little friend.
+You’ve got several options for posting photos.

 - Click the camera icon to upload images from your computer.